raksha0894/ai-gateway-fleet/docs/architecture.md

 This document outlines the architecture and internal design of the AI Gateway Fleet OTA (Over-The-Air) update system.

-The system enables secure, resilient software updates and telemetry aggregation in environments with intermittent connectivity.
+The system enables secure, resilient software updates and telemetry in environments with intermittent connectivity.

 ## 1. High-Level Architecture